-Without doubt, our 2017 Peru Cusco and Manu birding trip was a great experience for those who never have been in the Neotropics, especially considering the short time to explore as much as we could in 10 days only.
+Without doubt, our 2017 Peru Cusco and Manu birding trip was a great experience for those who never had been in the Neotropics, especially considering the short time to explore as much as we could in 10 days only.
 We decided to focus on the highlights of the south-eastern part of the country, such as the legendary ruins of Machu Picchu and the humid mountain forest of the Manu Road.
 We had time to spend a full day along the coast south of Lima, adding some coastal birds, and another day to visit the dry mountains of Cusco and the famous Sacred Valley during our journey to Machu Picchu.
 On this 10-day birding trip we were very lucky with both weather and bird activity.
 Focusing only on Manu without including the Amazon lowlands allowed us to record 403 avian species, including several country and regional endemics.

 Our trip began in the city of Lima, which is the main entrance point to the country for all international travelers.
 The group stayed in the convenient Miraflores area out of the bustling urban horrors of the airport area.
 The next morning we met at the hotel, and before jumping into the vehicle we had a little time to enjoy West Peruvian Dove, Long-tailed Mockingbird, Rufous-collared Sparrow, Southern Beardless Tyrannulet, Amazilia Hummingbird, and Scrub Blackbird just in front of the hotel gardens.